-Attorneys that would like to complete the basic course can access one or both of the following online trainings to satisfy this requirement:
+Attorneys that would like to complete the basic course can access the following online training to satisfy this requirement:

 This option is a recorded presentation from December 2015.
 It has been divided into two parts, covering the basics of adult guardianships and conservatorships, the different court forms used in guardianship cases and how to access them on the Utah State Courts website, communicating with respondents, and evidence of disability.